streamnative/pulsar-flink/README.md

 -  The `FLINK_VERSION` parameter is now available as `1.9`, `1.11`, and `1.12`.

 -  The `SCALA_BINARY_VERSION` parameter is related to the scala version used by flink, `2.11`, `2.12` are available.
--  PULSAR_FLINK_VERSION` is the version of this connector.
+-  The `PULSAR_FLINK_VERSION` is the version of this connector.
 Usually only the three-digit version `2.7.0` is available, but the four-digit version `2.7.0.1` is used when providing bug fixes.

 ```
      groupId = io.streamnative.connectors
      artifactId = pulsar-flink-connector-{{SCALA_BINARY_VERSION}}-{{FLINK_VERSION}}
      version = {{PULSAR_FLINK_VERSION}}
 ```
-The jar package is located in the [Bintray Maven repository of StreamNative](https://dl.bintray.com/streamnative/maven)。
+The jar package is located in the [Bintray Maven repository of StreamNative](https://dl.bintray.com/streamnative/maven) 。

 Maven projects can be added to the repository configuration to your `pom.xml` with the following content.